Last updated on May 10th, 2019

 A few weeks ago, we finally visited Luxembourg, our 61st country.
 In this post, I’ll tell you about the things we’ve covered during just one day in Luxembourg and what else can you see in Luxembourg in winter (what we actually couldn’t see for some reasons – listed below).

 If you’re planning to visit Luxembourg and you have a family, it makes perfect sense to buy a Luxembourg card, which costs 27 euros a day (for up to 5 people) and includes local transport and entrance to many museums and landmarks as well as great discounts for tours and attractions.
 We were provided with Luxembourg card by Visit Luxembourg and would like to express our gratitude to visit Luxembourg for that!
+However, if you’re visiting Luxembourg in winter, make sure to check, whether the museums/attractions you want to visit are open.
+If they aren’t, there’s not much point in buying the card, as you can imagine.

 Why Saturday is the best day in Luxembourg (for budget travellers)